Why you need brand guidelines (plus how to create them in three easy steps)

 Tagline

-Once you have all of the elements above added to your brand guide, sum it all up in one short and sweet tagline that can be used within your marketing materials.
+Once you have all of these elements added to your brand guide, the next step is to sum it all up in a tagline.
 This should be an extremely simple, yet memorable phrase that’s no more than eight words.

 A few catchy taglines that are recognized across the U.S. include: